25 Most Futuristic U.S. Colleges and Universities

 In line with the college’s mission of prioritizing student engagement, the main atrium is designated to the student body.
 The area develops the current student life by keeping all study, lounging, and campus information projects in the atrium.

 This project acts as a learning source that will help Miami Dade College to meet its Learning Outcomes.
 One of which is to define how natural systems work and identify the people’s impact on the environment.
-The area has outdoor learning zones, where one is surrounding a dry building that seasonally adapts to stormwater.
+The area has outdoor learning zones, where one is surrounded by a dry building that seasonally adapts to stormwater.

 Tinkham Veale University Center